loganmhb/cliodb/README.md

 whether an attribute can have one or many values for a particular entity, and whether an attribute must be unique.

+7. Entity API -- given a database entity id, you should be able to access its attributes hash-map style

 # Known issues

 There are many problems, and FIXMEs littered throughout the code